elman23/elman23.github.io/UnderTheWire/groot.md

 Mode                LastWriteTime         Length Name
 ----                -------------         ------ ----
 -a----        5/31/2021   5:13 PM              0 _home
 ```

-`groot8:srpapi_home`
+Therefore, the credentials: `groot8:srpapi_home`.

 ## Groot 8 -> 9

-The password for groot9 is the description of the firewall rule blocking MySQL PLUS the name of the file on the desktop.
+The password for `groot9` is the description of the firewall rule blocking MySQL PLUS the name of the file on the desktop.

-NOTE:
+**NOTE**:
-– If the description of the rule is “blue” and the file on the desktop is named “\_bob”, the password would be “blue_bob”.
+– If the description of the rule is `"blue"` and the file on the desktop is named `"_bob"`, the password would be `"blue_bob"`.
 – The password will be lowercase no matter how it appears on the screen.

 ---

-The base is `Get-NetFirewallRule`.
+The base is to use the commandlet `Get-NetFirewallRule`.

 ```
 PS C:\users\Groot8\desktop> Get-NetFirewallRule -Action Block -Enabled True -Direction Outbound